goodwinmcd/coding-challenge/README.md

 Here is another API I build recently for finding anagrams: https://gitlab.com/goodwinmcd/anagram-api

+The readme goes into a lot of technical details of the decisions that I made and the route I took for finding anagrams in the most efficient way.

 Here is a small service that I made for scraping an imdb id based off a movie title and release year: https://gitlab.com/goodwinmcd/movie-data

 I plan on making that scraper a part of a larger project for collecting movie data.
 I ultimately will deploy a model that leverages that data for predicting movie ratings from rotten tomatoes, imdb, and meta critic.

+I plan to use this scraper/ML Model as my practicum for my masters degree.